Why We Need To Know How To Cook

 Final Word

-As you know from reading my posts, and from my comments in this discussion, I do love to fix and eat at home, it’s just me.
-Tell me why you like cooking at home, I’d love to hear.
+As you know from reading my posts and comments in this discussion, I love to fix and eat at home; it’s just me.
+Tell me why you like cooking at home; I’d love to hear and share your ideas with my readers.
 May God Bless this world.
 Linda

 Copyright Images: Means for Making Bread Depositphotos_357263786_s-2019